TabbyML/tabby/docs/quantization.md

 * x86-64 CPU with the Intel MKL or oneDNN backends
 * AArch64/ARM64 CPU with the Ruy backend

-The implementation applies the equation from [Wu et al. 2016](https://arxiv.org/abs/1609.08144) to compute the quantized weights:
+The implementation applies the equation from [Wu et al. 2016](https://arxiv.org/abs/1609.08144) to quantize the weights of the embedding and linear layers:

 ```text
 scale[i] = 127 / max(abs(W[i,:]))